danranges/memory-card/README.md

 ## General Info

-The "CV Application" project brief can be found on [The Odin Project's website](https://www.theodinproject.com/lessons/node-path-javascript-memory-card)
+The "Memory Card" project brief can be found on
+[The Odin Project's website](https://www.theodinproject.com/lessons/node-path-javascript-memory-card)

 The repo is hosted [here](https://github.com/danranges/memory-card)